Top 3 Real Estate Investing Strategies for Beginners To Know

 All that’s left for you to do is find a good property management company that can find tenants and manage the property for you remotely.

-Though you may not get much in the way of immediate cash flow, by building up your net worth, this strategy gives you wealth.
+Though you may not experience immediate cash flow, building up your net worth gives you wealth.

 What an Investment Looks Like

-Instead of buying that new $260K house in Florida that breaks-even and banking on it appreciating, you instead buy two older $130K renovated homes in Cleveland that combined, net you $500 per month in positive cash flow (after all expenses) from day one.
+Instead of buying that new $260K house in Florida that breaks even and banking on its appreciating, you buy two older $130K renovated homes in Cleveland that, combined, net you $500 per month in positive cash flow (after all expenses) from day one.

 If you had 10 such houses – doable due to the lower price point – you’d have $2,500 per month in cash flow.
 You could use that cash flow to buy more houses, pay down your existing mortgages, or even reduce your hours at work.